WebAssembly/spec/spectec/test-prose/TEST.md

   - |lct*| is |x*|.
   - For all x in x*:
     - the local type C.LOCALS[x] exists.
-  - For all lct in lct* and x in x*:
+  - For all lct in lct*, and corresponding x in x*:
     - C.LOCALS[x] is lct.

 Packtype_ok